 11. Tie a piece of string around your accordion at the half-way point.

 12. Fan out one edge of the accordion towards the other edge.
 This creates a half flower.
 Glue the two edges together.
 Use a clamp to hold it in place.
-Repeat for the other side creating the full flower.
+Repeat steps 1 through 12 with the second piece of junk mail.
+These two halves glued together create the full flower.

 14. This way the petals will stay open.